They Fall from the Trees!

 The sheaths can be anywhere from one foot to over six feet long!

 After harvesting the naturally fallen sheaths, Shelley carefully cleans them, taking note of their unique texture, size, shape and color, which will vary based on the type of Palm.
 Using water to soften, she begins to sculpt the fiber into its next form, hand stitching each one with raffia or other natural fibers.
 It's a type of dance as she pushes and they pull, and she coaxes the sheath into its next form.
 After drying naturally the material begins to contract into its new shape, always inspiring the artist as she contemplates its final form and design.

 Because of the unique nature of individual sheaths, there are no two the same; everything Shelley makes is an individual work of art.
 Each piece is numbered, signed and sealed with either an museum quality encaustic wax or a durable hand rubbed polyurethane finish.

 Finishes: Shelley uses two types of finishes.
-Encaustic wax finish is a combination of beeswax and Damar tree resin, by using heat, the wax and resin are fused into the plant fibers.
+Hand rubbed satin polyurethane provides a long lasting finish and can be reapplied.
+It does not change the natural sheen of the fiber.
+A more time consuming, yet archival finish is clear encaustic wax, which is a combination of beeswax and Damar tree resin.
+She then uses heat as the wax and resin are fused into the plant fibers.

 Did the Hawaiians use these in their basket making?
 No, they didn't, but other cultures did.